-This section should be completed where the study involves any live animals, from mammals to fish, and includes the use of invertebrates.

-Please indicate which animal welfare standards apply (e.g. Animal (Scientific Procedures) Act 1986, Directive 2010/63/EU, Guide for the Care and Use of Laboratory Animals etc.).

-If these standards have been exceeded, please explain how.
+he use of invertebrates.
+Please indicate which animal welfare standards apply (e.g. Animal (Scientific Procedures) Act 1986 Directive 2010/63/EU, Guide for the Care and Use of Laboratory Animals etc.).
+5, If these standards have been exceeded, please explain how.
 The Panel will look more favourably on papers reporting work conducted to genuine high welfare standards.
 Please confirm the publication was reported in accordance with the ARRIVE Essential 10 and complete the checklist on page 5.

-If any of the Essential 10 are not included in the manuscript, please provide justification:

-NOTE: Please save this file locally before filling in the table, DO NOT work on the file within your internet browser as changes will not be saved.
-Adobe Acrobat Reader (available free here) is recommended for completion.
+If any of the Essential 10 are not included in the manuscript, please provide justification: rany of the Essential To are not included in the manasoript, please provide justinication.
+Tany of the Essential To are not included in the manascript, please provide justinoation.
+Tany of the Essential To die not included in the manascript, piedse provide justineation.
+Tally of the Essential To are not included in the manasoript, prease provide justineation.
+Tally of the Lessential To are not monaded in the manasonpt, predice provide jactimeation.
+Tally of the Lesential To die not mouded in the manaeship, piedes provide justilication.

-ARRIVE The ARRIVE guidelines 2.0: author checklist
+The ARRIVE guidelines 2.0: author checklist